Sport in Ireland: Underwater sports

 Ireland, being an island on the western edge of Europe and on the continental shelf, is well-suited for recreational diving activities such as scuba diving and snorkelling.
 The dive season in Ireland generally starts around March and ends around October.

 Recreational diving started in Ireland in the early 1950s with the founding of the Belfast Branch of the British Sub Aqua Club.

 In the early 1960s, diving clubs in the Republic of Ireland formed the Comhairle Fo-Thuinn (CFT) (English: Irish Underwater Council).
 This voluntary body regulates all aspects of diving for its members, is the national governing body recognised by the Irish Government and represents the Republic of Ireland at the Confédération Mondiale des Activités Subaquatiques (World Underwater Federation).
 The Northern Ireland Federation of Sub-Aqua Clubs which was formed in 1975 is the corresponding national governing body in Northern Ireland.

 As of October 2013, underwater hockey is the only underwater sport being practised.
 This activity is limited to the Republic of Ireland where regional competition takes place in both Dublin and Cork.
 Irish national teams have played internationally with attendance at European championships.

 Water sports

 Water sports practised in Ireland include canoeing, swimming, surfing, diving, water polo, sailing, and kayaking.
-Whilst many people participate in these, few do so competitively.
-Ireland has had only one Olympic medalist in swimming, Michelle Smith, and her medals have since been tarnished by drug allegations.
 The National Aquatic Centre was opened in Ireland in 2003 and held the European SC Championships in December 2003 – the first time the country hosted such a competition.
 At the competition, Ireland won its first medal at the European SC Championships ever, a silver in the 200m breaststroke by Andrew Bree.
 The National Aquatic Centre also hosted the 2018 World Para Swimming European Championships.
+Successful Irish Olympic swimmers include Mona McSharry, who won a bronze medal in the 100 metre breaststroke at the 2024 Paris Olympics, and Daniel Wiffen, who won bronze in the 1500m freestyle and gold in the 800m freestyle at the same Olympics.

-Swim Ireland is the national governing body of swimming in Ireland.
+Swim Ireland is the national governing body of swimming in Ireland, while paddlesports are governed by Canoeing Ireland.